B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 #### <a id="7.10.2"></a><span style="color: #0088CC">7.10.2 Banks</span>

-Bank robberies can be done at any time, in a group of minimum 6, maximum 15 people only if all the participants in the robbery have at least 50 hours.
+Bank robberies can be done at any time, in a group of minimum 6, maximum 15 people only if all the participants in the robbery have at least 50 hours on your <strong style="color: red">CHARACTER</strong>.
 Each member participating in the robbery must have a firearm.
 Group alliances are allowed, but without exceeding the limit of 15 people.

 After the alarm is triggered, the store's vicinity becomes a red zone until the action is concluded and the police leave.
 Civilians present during the robbery cannot be robbed or killed, but must be forced to leave the area.
 Civilians who do not comply with the directives to leave the store can be killed.